Linkin Park: Reformation and From Zero (2023–present)

 Linkin Park embarked on a nine-date arena tour across four continents on September 11 at the Kia Forum in Inglewood.
 After Alex Feder performed in his place at the comeback event, Delson announced his decision to withdraw from touring to concentrate on the "behind the scenes" aspects of the band.
 This initial run of shows concluded in São Paulo, Brazil, on November 16, 2024.
 Following this, the band announced a worldwide stadium and arena tour for 2025, a tour which included their first ever performance at Wembley Stadium in England.
 The album's second single, "Heavy Is the Crown", was released on September 24, 2024, and was used as the main theme for Riot Games' 2024 League of Legends World Championship.
 The album's third single, "Over Each Other", was released on October 24, 2024.
 The album's fourth single, "Two Faced", was released on November 13, 2024.
 Not long after the album's release, the band entered the studio again, sharing clips on social media.
 On March 17, 2025, the band announced a new song titled "Up From the Bottom", released on March 27 as the first single from the deluxe version of From Zero.
 On April 25, the band released "Unshatter" as the second single of From Zero deluxe.
 A third song titled "Let You Fade" was released on May 16.
 On May 31, the band performed during the 2025 UEFA Champions League final at the Allianz Arena in Munich, Germany.
-In November 2025, the band was nominated for two Grammys for the upcoming 68th Annual Grammy Awards, scheduled for February 1, 2026.
-From Zero was nominated for Best Rock Album and "The Emptiness Machine" was nominated for Best Rock Performance.
+In November 2025, the band was nominated for two Grammys for the 68th Annual Grammy Awards, which took place on February 1, 2026.
+From Zero was nominated for Best Rock Album, while "The Emptiness Machine" was nominated for Best Rock Performance.
+That same weekend, "Heavy Is the Crown" was used as the theme song for WWE's Royal Rumble event.

+On August 4, 2026, the band announced the documentary film Unshatter, set to release in theaters on September 30.
+With the announcement, they published a short trailer, and released a live version of "Somewhere I Belong" as the first single from the film’s soundtrack.